semsol/arc2/README.md

 ![](doc/branches.png)

 Version `3.x` introduces new features and develops the backend further.
-Unfortunately, backward compatibility can not be maintained.
+Unfortunately, overall backward compatibility can not be maintained.
 One of the major changes is the transition from MyISAM to InnoDB table engine (RDF store).

 ## Requirements